7 Ways to Successfully Tell Your Story of Having a Chronic Illness

 7. HealthCentral's MyStory platform

 HealthCentral is providing the opportunity for those of the chronic life community to share their stories of trials, tribulations, and triumphant moments through a new tool called "My Story."
 The tool allows individuals to share their story, which will help inspire and show others they are not alone in fighting chronic illness.
 The tool even does some of the work for you - by providing a template that helps guide you on getting started and what to talk about.
 This is an opportunity to share your story with millions!
-To get started click here.
+Share your health story though the MyStory Authoring Tool!

 HealthCentral is currently looking to feature people with psoriasis, Crohn’s Disease, ulcerative colitis, and psoriatic disease.
-Check out this article on the importance of telling your story and then fill out this form!
+Check out this article on the importance of telling your story and then fill out our brief story interest form!

 Alisha Bridges has battled with severe psoriasis for over 20 years and is the face behind Being Me in My Own Skin, a blog which highlights her life with psoriasis.
 Her goals are to create empathy and compassion for those who are least understood, through transparency of self, patient advocacy, and healthcare.
 She is currently a post-bach student at Georgia State University pursuing a career as a Physician's Assistance—her passions are dermatology and sexual health.
 Alisha also shares her passion as a Social Ambassador of the Psoriasis HealthCentral Facebook page where she shares timely tips, stories and insights on living with psoriasis.
 You can also find Alisha on Twitter.